 - Rarely create mockups, select typography, or pick color palettes

 What Are the Most Common Programming Languages?

-The following programming languages are the basic tools involved in web development:
+The most common programming languages involved in web development are:

 - HTML (Hypertext Markup Language)

 There are three main types of web development: front-end development, back-end development, and full-stack development.

 Front-end development involves the “client-facing” side of web development.
 That is to say usually, front-end web development refers to the portion of the site, app, or digital product that users will see and interact with.
 A Front-End Developer, therefore, is responsible for the way a digital product looks and “feels,” which is why they are often also referred to as Web Designers.

 Front-End Web Developers focus on translating website design and visual ideas into code.
 A front-end Software Developer takes the design ideas created by others on web development teams and programs them into reality, acting as a bridge between design and technology.